Burn Ban Information

 It is always illegal to smoke out your neighbors

-– If they complain, you are required to put the fire out immediately
+– If the smoke from your fire is a nuisance to one of your neighbors, you are required to put the fire out immediately

 What is a “recreational” fire?